 - representation of executive director of international bank in connection with criminal investigation by U.S. Attorney’s Office for the Southern District of New York of a derivatives trading strategy executed by the so-called “London Whale”;

-- representation of bank employees and former employees in connection with investigations of certain foreign currency exchange trading practices by the Department of Justice, the New York Department of Financial Services, and other U.S. regulators (with parallel investigations by the Financial Conduct Authority and the Serious Frauds Office);
+- representation of bank employees and former employees in connection with investigations of certain foreign currency exchange trading practices by the Department of Justice, the New York Department of Financial Services, and other U.S. regulators (with parallel investigations by the Financial Conduct Authority and the Serious Fraud Office);

 - representation of executive at proxy solicitation firm in connection with criminal investigation by U.S. Attorney’s Office for the District of Massachusetts;